-Abstract: This paper investigates solutions of hyperbolic diffusion equations in $\mathbb{R}^3$ with random initial conditions.
+- Abstract: This paper investigates solutions of hyperbolic diffusion equations in \mathbb{R}^3 with random - 2 initial conditions.
 The solutions are given as spatial-temporal random fields.
-Their restrictions to the unit sphere $S^2$ are studied.
-All assumptions are formulated in terms of the angular power spectrum or the spectral measure of the random initial conditions.
-Approximations to the exact solutions are given.
-Upper bounds for the mean-square convergence rates of the approximation fields are obtained.
-The smoothness properties of the exact solution and its approximation are also investigated.
-It is demonstrated that the Hölder-type continuity of the solution depends on the decay of the angular power spectrum.
-Conditions on the spectral measure of initial conditions that guarantee short- or long-range dependence of the solutions are given.
-Numerical studies are presented to verify the theoretical findings.

-Keywords: stochastic partial differential equations; hyperbolic diffusion equation; spherical random field; Hölder continuity; long-range dependence; approximation errors; cosmic microwave background
+Their restrictions to the - 3 unit sphere S^2 are studied.
+All assumptions are formulated in terms of the angular power spectrum - 4 or the spectral measure of the random initial conditions.
+Approximations to the exact solutions are - 5 given.
+Upper bounds for the mean-square convergence rates of the approximation fields are obtained. - 6 The smoothness properties of the exact solution and its approximation are also investigated.
+It is - 7 demonstrated that the Hölder-type continuity of the solution depends on the decay of the angular - 8 power spectrum.
+Conditions on the spectral measure of initial conditions that guarantee short or - long-range dependence of the solutions are given.
+Numerical studies are presented to verify the - 10 theoretical findings. - 11 Keywords: Stochastic partial differential equations; Hyperbolic diffusion equation; Spherical - random field; Hölder continuity; Long-range dependence; Approximation errors; Cosmic microwave - 13 background

-1. Introduction
+14 1.
+Introduction

-Numerous environmental, biological and astrophysical applications require the modelling of changes in data on the unit sphere $S^2$ or in the 3D space $\mathbb{R}^3$ [1-6].
-One of the conventional tools for such modelling is stochastic partial differential equations (SPDEs)-see, for example [1,5,7,8], and the references therein.
-Random fields that are solutions of such SPDEs often exhibit dynamics dependent on initial conditions.
-Investigating the properties of these random fields is important for theoretical insight and practical applications.
+15 Numerous environmental, biological and astrophysical applications require modelling of changes 16 in data on the unit sphere S^2 or in the 3D space \mathbb{R}^3 , see [3,9,31,35,37,41].
+One of conventional tools for 17 such modelling is stochastic partial differential equations (SPDEs), see, for example, [3,4,8,37] and the 18 references therein.
+Random fields that are solutions of such SPDEs often exhibit dynamics dependent 19 on initial conditions.
+Investigating properties of these random fields is important for theoretical insight 20 and practical applications.

-SPDEs on surfaces and Riemannian manifolds have found numerous applications to problems in cosmology, physics, biology, fluid dynamics and pattern formation on surfaces, just to mention a few.
-See [7,9-11] and the references therein.
+SPDEs on surfaces and Riemannian manifolds found numerous applications to problems in cosmology, physics, biology, fluid dynamics, pattern formation on surfaces, just to mention a few, see [4,29,32,33] and the references therein.

-Random fields on a sphere, one of the simplest two-dimensional manifolds, have been used as a standard model in the astrophysical and cosmological literature in the last several decades [3,4,8,12].
-NASA and ESA space missions [4] obtained very detailed measurements of Cosmic Microwave Background radiation (CMB), which are interpreted as a realisation of a spherical random field superimposed on an underlying signal of large-scale acoustic waves in plasma near the time of recombination.
-The theory of the standard inflation scenario uses a Gaussian model for the density fluctuation of this field [3,4,6].
-Several new cosmological models were proposed using non-Gaussian assumptions and employed sophisticated statistical tests to justify possible departures from Gaussianity.
+- Random fields on a sphere, one of simplest two-dimensional manifolds, have been used as a 24 standard model in the astrophysical and cosmological literature in the last decades, see [8,19,31,35].
+25 NASA and ESA space missions [35] obtained very detailed measurements of Cosmic Microwave 26 Background radiation (CMB), which are interpreted as a realisation of a spherical random field 27 superimposed on an underlying signal of large-scale acoustic waves in plasma near the time of 28 recombination.
+The theory of the standard inflation scenario uses a Gaussian model for the density 29 fluctuation of this field, see [31,35,41].
+Several new cosmological models were proposed using 30 non-Gaussian assumptions and employed sophisticated statistical tests to justify possible departures 31 - from Caussian assumptions and employed sophisticated statistical tests to justify possible departures

-The understanding of changes in CMB temperature fluctuations is important to predict future cosmological evolution and accurately reconstruct past states of the Universe.
-It also can help in the estimation and statistical inference of physical parameters obtained from the CMB data.
-SPDEs on the sphere can be used to model changes in CMB temperature fluctuations; see [7,8].
+33 predict future cosmological evolution and accurately reconstruct past states of the universe.
+It also can

+34 help in the estimation and statistical inference of physical parameters obtained from the CMB data.

+35 SPDEs on the sphere can be used to model changes in CMB temperature fluctuations, see [4,8].